How to Determine if Welding is Right for Your Application

+Did you know that nearly all thermoplastics can be welded without difficulty?
+When it comes to joining two fabrics together – you have to make sure you are choosing the right method to do so.
 As a general rule, only identical thermoplastic materials can be welded homogeneously.
 But what else do you need to know if you wish to make sure that you are going the right way?
-In this article, we put together a checklist for you to refer to when considering the best bonding method for your production:
+In this article, we put together a checklist for you to refer to when considering the best welding application method for your product.

 Materials and Factors Influencing Weldability